 Find out about the Second Adult Rebate for those who are Pension Credit age

 Second Adult Rebate is a benefit for people who are Pension Credit age only and solely liable for Council Tax, but do not get a Single Person Discount from their Council Tax because there are other adults living in the property.
 You cannot claim Second Adult Rebate if you are of working age.
-You cannot claim Second Adult Rebate if you have a partner unless you or your partner are not counted for Council Tax purposes i.e. a student, a student nurse, an apprentice, a youth trainee, severely mentally impaired in hospital or in prison.
+You cannot claim Second Adult Rebate if you have a partner, unless you or your partner are not counted for Council Tax purposes - because you or they are a student, a student nurse, an apprentice, a youth trainee, severely mentally impaired in hospital or in prison.

 Second Adult Rebate is based on the circumstances and income of the people who share your home.
 Your income and savings will not be taken into account when calculating a Second Adult Rebate.

 You may be able to get Second Adult Rebate if other people who share your home are:

 - not your partner

 - not paying you rent as a boarder or sub tenant

 - not liable to pay Council Tax themselves

 - not a joint owner